Real topological Hochschild homology and the Segal conjecture: Introduction

 \begin{remark} Just as the Steenrod algebra $\mathcal{A}$ arises as (the dual of) the homology of $\mathbb{F}_2$, the polynomial coalgebra $\mathbb{F}_2[x]$ appears as the \emph{topological Hochschild homology} of $\mathbb{F}_2$. \end{remark}

 To explain our methods, we must review how the Segal conjecture has been both restated and generalized via the language of $C_2$-equivariant stable homotopy theory.

 \begin{notation} In the $C_2$-equivariant stable homotopy category, we use the notation $S=S^0$ to denote the unit object.
 This is the $C_2$-equivariant sphere spectrum.
 We use $S^{\sigma}$ to denote the $1$-point compactification of the sign representation.
-Depending on context, we use $\mathbb{F}_2$ to denote either the field with $2$ elements, the non-equivariant Eilenberg--Maclane spectrum $\mathrm{H}\mathbb{F}_2$, or the $C_2$-equivariant Eilenberg--Maclane spectrum of the constant Mackey functor $\mathrm{H}\underline{\mathbb{F}_2}$. \end{notation}
+Depending on context, we use $\mathbb{F}_2$ to denote either the field with $2$ elements or the non-equivariant Eilenberg--Maclane spectrum $\mathrm{H}\mathbb{F}_2$. \end{notation}

 \begin{recollection} In the $C_2$-equivariant stable homotopy category, the morphism

 is adjoint to the inclusion of fixed points into the sign representation $\sigma$.
 The \emph{Borel completion} of a $C_2$-spectrum $X$ is the $a$-completion